-\These courses must be taken with a grade of C or higher.
-Failure to pass these courses will prohibit student from further study in the Art Education Program.
+further study in the Art Education Program.
 Please see your academic advisor before registering for classes.

 A minimum total of 125 credit hours is required.
 Students may exceed this amount depending on courses selected.
 Please see an Art Education advisor before registering for classes.
-All Art Education students must maintain a grade point average of 2.8.
+All Art Education students must maintain an overall grade point average of 2.8.
+Art Education students must maintain a minimum GPA of 3.0 in all major area courses and professional education courses.